FAQ – OBOC MONTRÉAL 2020

 3.3 What kind of video would you like to see from me?

 Please send us a dancer’s reel, which clearly shows you dancing.
 Please make sure you include footage of yourself dancing in a studio setting, be it improvised and/or set choreography.
-If you’re sending us excerpts of a performance, please send us material that shows you individually, not as part of a group.
+If you include excerpts of a performance, please send us material that shows you individually, not as part of a group.
 If you’re sending material that has you in a duet or trio, make sure to supply information that allows us to identify you easily in the video (e.g. costume colour).
 Selecting material that is easy for us to assess is your responsibility; if we need to make significant effort to identify who you are in the videos you have sent, we will simply not include the video in our selection process.

 3.4 How do I send you my video material?

 We only accept video material via links on Youtube or Vimeo.
 We do not accept links to materials that need to be downloaded, or viewed on non-mainstream platforms.
+If you’re concerned about privacy: do not use a password on your video, but instead change your video’s privacy settings to ‘private’ (Vimeo) or ‘unlisted’ (Youtube) before sending us the link.
+Please also make sure you provide us with the actual viewing link, and not the web address of your video’s Settings page.

 3.5 How do I send you my photo material?